MicrosoftDocs/appcenter-docs/docs/gdpr/does-it-apply-to-me.md

 ## Overview
 The goal of this guide is to help you determine whether and where you may have collected personal information about your end users using App Center.
 The document is divided by App Center service, mapped to scenarios.

-If one of these scenarios applies, and one of your users requests to exercise a Data Subject Right, then you can look at the corresponding section to export or delete your end user data.
+If one of these scenarios applies, and one of your users requests to exercise a Data Subject Right, then you can look at the corresponding section to export or delete your end-user data.

 ### Scenario 1: I'm mapping the install IDs to user IDs
 Install IDs aren't personal information on their own.
 However they can be when mapped to personal info, which can be used to identify an end user.